 See Licensing for Recreation Vehicles information sheet from ICBC.

 ICBC also has a study guide for learning how to tow a recreation vehicle and the information can be applied to horse trailers.
-Sections include: Before You Tow, Pre Trip Inspection and Driving with a Trailer, which includes information on braking and how much space to allow for stopping and on driving in icy or wet conditions.

 An HCBC member is leasing a horse, they are trailering the leased horse and they are involved in an accident.
 Does the third party liability insurance cover them as a non owned horse or is the lessee considered the owner in this case?